mroswell/roswellinfographics.com/content/english/about.md

 ################## Mission ###############
 mission:
   enable : true
-  title: "We transform data into **tools and stories** that propel social change." content : 'Many organizations tackle the question: "What do these numbers mean?"
+  title: "We are dedicated to supporting non-profits with simple and affordable data visualization services." content : 'Many organizations tackle the question: "What do these numbers mean?"
 We are dedicated to helping our clients answer that question through data visualization.
 We believe we can help unlock a path to advancing progress.' image : "images/about/02.jpg"
   bulletpoints: